gatsbyjs/gatsby/docs/docs/reference/release-notes/v2.30/index.md

 }
 ```

+This does not currently work in Gatsby Cloud, but will be enabled later this week.

 This is possible thanks to the incredible work by the [sharp](https://sharp.pixelplumbing.com/) and [libvips](https://libvips.github.io/libvips/) contributors.

 ### Support remote image URLs (experimental)